NII Awards: Third annual awards (1997/98)

 The deadline for entries was originally July 7 - August 27, 1997, but was extended to November 24, 1997.
 From over 800 entries from 41 states, an average of 31 semi-finalists advanced in each of the eleven categories, with 68 entries announced as Finalists on March 6, 1998.
 Recipients of the 1997 GII Awards were expected be announced at the annual GII Awards Ceremony scheduled for December 2, or in the spring of 1998, in New York City.

-In fact, winners presentations were held during the Comdex show in Chicago, on April 20, 1998 in the Grand Ballroom at the Chicago Hilton and Towers, emceeed by Gene Siskel and Roger Ebert.
+In fact, winners presentations were held during the Comdex show in Chicago, on April 20, 1998, in the Grand Ballroom at the Chicago Hilton and Towers, emceed by Gene Siskel and Roger Ebert.